 - Work evenings, weekends and overtime during peak times.

-One of the biggest misconceptions about HVAC is that it’s a blue-collar job.
-You have to have a certain skill set, in-depth instruction and ongoing certification.
+One of the most common misconceptions about HVAC is that it’s a blue-collar job.
+You have to have a distinct skill set, in-depth education and ongoing certification.

 - Have job security realizing your position can’t be outsourced.